 What is a Colorado DMV hearing?

-DMV hearings are where you can contest the DMV‘s decision to suspend or revoke your licenses.
-If you are facing a license suspension or revocation, you are entitled to a hearing but must request the hearing.
+DMV hearings are where you can contest the DMV’s decision to suspend or revoke your license.
+If you are facing a license suspension or revocation, you are entitled to a hearing as long as you request one.
 Otherwise, the DMV will automatically suspend your license without a hearing.

 DMV hearings are administrative, not criminal.
 They are presided over by a hearing officer, not a criminal judge.
 While the DMV hearing is pending, you may continue driving.